supermarsx/universus/backend/TESTING.md

 Running integration tests locally (Postgres via Docker)

+PowerShell users: we provide PowerShell helpers to run the same flow on Windows.
+The PowerShell scripts are pure PowerShell and do not rely on `sh -c`.

+Examples (PowerShell):

+1) Start a Postgres container and apply migrations using the provided helper:

+   .\scripts\run-integration-local.ps1

+2) Or run the migrate script directly against a running Postgres:

+   $env:PGPASSWORD = 'postgres'
+   .\database\scripts\migrate-test-db.ps1

 1) Start a Postgres container (example):

    docker run --name universus-test-db -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -e POSTGRES_DB=testdb -p 5432:5432 -d postgres:15